itssamuelrowe/binarystars/content/variables-values-and-data-types/understanding-casting.md

-In this lecture, we'll learn how to convert a value from one type to another type.
+In this section, we'll learn how to convert a value from one type to another type.

 There are times when you need to convert a value of one type to another.